 - Phytophthora crown and root rot – Soggy, poorly drained soil and excess moisture are to blame for phytophthora crown and root rot, a disease that is easy to spot by reddish brown roots and crowns.
 The disease is prevented by proper moisture management.
 Fungicides are sometimes effective.

-- Botrytis fruit rot – Also known as gray mold, botrytis fruit rot causes mature kiwi fruit to becomes soft and shriveled with a gray growth that appears mostly at the stem end.
+- Botrytis fruit rot – Also known as gray mold, botrytis fruit rot causes mature kiwi fruit to become soft and shriveled with a gray growth that appears mostly at the stem end.
 It is most common during rainy weather or periods of high humidity.
 Fungicides may be effective when applied during the pre-harvest period.

 - Crown gall – This bacterial disease enters the plant through wounded areas.
 Crown gall is best prevented by avoiding injury to the vines.
 There are no chemical controls for crown gall, which results in weakened plants, small leaves and reduced yield.

 - Bleeding canker – As the name suggests, bleeding canker is evidenced by rusty cankers on branches, which produce an unsightly reddish discharge.
-Bleeding canker is a bacterial disease primarily managed by pruning affected growth about 12 inches below the canker.
+Bleeding canker is a bacterial disease primarily managed by pruning affected growth about 12 inches (30 cm.) below the canker.

 - Armillaria root rot – Kiwi plants infected by armillaria root rot usually display stunted growth and a brown or whitish, shoestring-like mass under and throughout the bark.
 This soil-borne fungal disease is most common when soil is overwatered or poorly drained.